season

 The Shape of the Season

 Great Lent does not begin dramatically.
-The week before — Cheesefare Week — is itself a transitional period: dairy is still permitted, meat is not.
-Services shift in tone.
+The week before — Cheesefare Week — is transitional: dairy still permitted, meat not, the liturgical atmosphere beginning to turn.
 The Kontakion of the Triodion is introduced: "Open to me the doors of repentance, O Giver of Life."
-The liturgical atmosphere begins to turn.

 Clean Monday — the first day of Lent — is a reset.
 The standard Orthodox Lenten fast is strict: no meat, dairy, fish, wine, or oil on weekdays, with some relaxation on weekends.
-The Lenten services begin: the Great Canon of Andrew of Crete, which takes four evenings of the first week, is an extraordinary journey through the Old and New Testament in the voice of a soul bewailing its distance from God and asking for mercy.
-It is the most intensely penitential liturgical text in the Orthodox rite, and it is accompanied by prostrations at every verse.
+The Lenten services begin: the Great Canon of Andrew of Crete, which takes four evenings of the first week, is one of the most extraordinary liturgical texts in the tradition — a journey through the entire Old and New Testament in the voice of a soul bewailing its distance from God and asking for mercy.
+It is accompanied by prostrations at every verse.

 The season ends with Lazarus Saturday — the raising of Lazarus, which immediately precedes Holy Week.
 The themes of resurrection and death begin to converge.